ai-bearing/ai-bearing.github.io/_posts/2023-04-05-policy-research.md

 - Given the effects of poverty (which is exacerbated by high cost of living) on student outcomes, and the effects of household overcrowding, it would be worthy for policymakers to focus on housing costs if they desire improving student outcomes and reducing poverty.
 - There is ample evidence that Los Angeles is dealing with a shortage of housing — [job growth outpaces housing growth](https://laist.com/news/housing-homelessness/housing-jobs-los-angeles-california-stessa-rhna-housing-element), [rents over time](https://www.zumper.com/rent-research/los-angeles-ca), and [high rates of household overcrowding](https://www.latimes.com/california/story/2022-10-19/los-angeles-history-overcrowding-united-states)
 - Additionally, we can see that land use policy plays a significant role in housing costs — an [entitled lot](https://therealdeal.com/la/2018/09/07/a-market-grows-for-entitled-la-properties/) in Los Angeles fetched a [large premium](https://therealdeal.com/la/2018/09/07/a-market-grows-for-entitled-la-properties/) after it was entitled.
 - Land use policy is also particularly effective because local governments are in charge of it, as opposed to state and federal governments, who have more effect on safety net policy.
-There is much research showing that [land use rules affect housing costs](https://ternercenter.berkeley.edu/research-and-policy/land-use-politics-housing-costs-and-segregation-in-california-cities/), and that
+There is much research showing that [land use rules affect housing costs](https://ternercenter.berkeley.edu/research-and-policy/land-use-politics-housing-costs-and-segregation-in-california-cities/).

 ## Focuses and Case Studies